MuminjonGuru/Crypto-Legitimacy-Grading-System-FIS/README.md

 Here is the current state of the grading system which does not include everything but somehow gives moderately legit grading :)

-After the third update on the rules, this is the new output
+After the fourth update on the rules, this is the new output

 CryptoName   LegitimacyGrade
- - Bitcoin    	        84.5335
+ - Bitcoin    	        83.2776
- - Ethereum	    39.8979
+ - Ethereum	    43.2495
  - Tether	            55
  - Binance Coin  36.2861
  - XRP					24.6874